 SC 2 in each space after, working as evenly as you can.
 Don’t worry about the count since you’ll have to fudge the stitches a little to keep an even edge anyways.
 In the corners, work 3 SC.

-Bind off and weave in all the tails ends to finish your easy crochet baby blanket.
+Bind off and weave in all the tail ends to finish your easy crochet baby blanket.

 See you soon 🙂